tbje/facelift/README.md

 1. Direct support for more css properties (you can always *'property -> "value"* or *"property" -> "value"* )
     * Contributions are welcome and I stubbed up missing properties and added TODO tasks.
 2. CSS file generator plugin for SBT
-3. String interpolation Selector macro.
+3. String interpolation Selector macro for CSS.